firefly-iii/firefly-iii.org/system-requirements.md

 permalink: /system-requirements/
 ---

-Firefly III requires the following things.
+Firefly III requires the following things to be installed and ready to use.

 - PHP 7
 - MySQL, SQLite, Postgres or SQL server.